-House passes Anti-Gang Bill
+House passes anti-gang bill

 |

-THE Criminal Justice (Suppression of Criminal Organisations) (Amendment) Act, 2021, commonly called the Anti-Gang Legislation, was passed in the House of Representatives on Tuesday, with four amendments.
+KINGSTON, Jamaica — The Criminal Justice (Suppression of Criminal Organisations) (Amendment) Act, 2021, commonly called the Anti-Gang legislation, was passed in the House of Representatives yesterday with four amendments.

 The legislation will provide additional support to the work of law enforcement in interrupting and undermining organised criminal activity.